An approximation theorem of Runge type for kernels of certain non-elliptic partial differential operators: Introduction

 The article is organized as follows.
 In section \ref{statement of the main results} we formulate our main results after presenting the framework in which we consider the approximation problem.
-In section \ref{section Grothendieck-Koethe} we prove a general approximation theorem for kernels of linear partial differential operators which is obtained as a consequence of Grothendieck-K\"othe duality.
-In section \ref{proof zero solution} we prove under suitable hypothesis on $P(D)$ the existence of a smooth function $u$ satisfying $P(D)u=0$ as well as the above stated support conditions.
+Section \ref{proof sufficiency for P-Runge pairs} is devoted to the technical proof of a sufficient condition for approximability for pairs of sets $X_1$ and $X_2$ for which $P(D)$ is surjective on $C^\infty(X_1)$ and $C^\infty(X_2)$ and when $P(D)$ has a single characteristic direction.
+In section \ref{proof zero solution} we prove under suitable hypothesis on $P(D)$ the existence of a non-trivial smooth function $u$ satisfying $P(D)u=0$ as well as the above stated support condition.
 This is done after we have collected some results about the explicit solution to the homogeneous Cauchy problem for $P(D)$ on a non-characteristic hyperplane in section \ref{prelim}.
-We do not claim any originality on these results, however, as we could not find any reference with a correct representation of the solution given in Remark \ref{explicit formula} below, we include its derivation here for the reader's convenience.
-Finally, in section \ref{proof characterization of P-Runge pairs} we will then provide the proofs of our main results.
+Finally, in section \ref{proof necessity} we will then provide the proofs of the necessity of the condition together with the characterization of pairs of tubular domains admitting the approximation result for non-degenerate parabolic operators as well as the characterization of those $X$ allowing distributional approximability by global solutions.

 Throughout, we use standard notation from the theory of partial differential operators, see e.g.\ \cite{HoermanderPDO1}, \cite{HoermanderPDO2}, and functional analysis, see e.g.\ \cite{MeVo1997}.